Caltinor/Project-MMO-2.0/wiki/configuration/config.md

 | globals.json    | where NBT globals are defined                                                                             |
 | autovalues.json | contains all the settings for autovalues                                                                  |
 | anticheese.json | where anti-cheese rules are defined                                                                       |

+## Scripting
+If you are comfortable with a more programmatic approach to configuration, pmmo also offers a configuration method that allows you to contain all of your settings in one (or multiple) script files.  [read about scripting here](./scripting.md)

 [Home](../home.md)